Vectorized/solady/docs/utils/base58.md

     returns (string memory result)
 ```

-Encodes `data` into a Base58 string.
+Encodes the `data` word into a Base58 string.

 ### decode(string)